nemo0622/pokeemerald-expansion/README.md

         - Wait until treasure catching is implemented because that's so cool!
     - Continue implementing GBC sprites of Pokémon
     - Finalize and Pretty-up the region map
-        - Also test Town Map item (no PokéNav!)
     - Add evolution methods for hisuian forms
         - Make list of evolution items/methods used (stones, link cables, etc) to be added in marts / to maps
     - Overworld speedup? https://github.com/Pawkkie/Team-Aquas-Asset-Repo/wiki/Overworld-Speedup